TRFrankum/Unicode-Return/README.md

 What is this?
 This is a first project, made before my first day of actual instruction in my introduction to programming class, made only with the resources availible to me on Google and a rough knowledge of how programming works.

+I didn't use ChatGPT, and I am proud of myself for that.

 What does it DO?
 Asks for a single character, returns it's Unicode name and hex value.

 I specifically safeguarded against users putting in more than one character.